Powered By Blogger

 Tuesday, September 11, 2007

-Meditation is the soul's Portal to the Divine
+Meditation is the Soul's Portal to the Divine

-Meditation is the soul's Portal to the Divine
+Meditation is the Soul's Portal to the Divine

 Following the spiritual principle that "as a man thinketh, so is he," or, "we become what we see and hear" -- we become what we focus our attention upon, spiritual teachers guide their students to meditate upon this God or Holy Spirit Power and become one with it.